 Electricity:

-Unlike India, Nepal, Bangladesh or Pakistan, Bhutan has enough electrical power.
-There are no power shortages and load shedding hours in Bhutan.
+Unlike India, Nepal, Bangladesh, and Pakistan, Bhutan has enough electrical power.
+There are no power shortages and load-shedding hours in Bhutan.
 Bhutan uses 220 volts AC,

 Bhutan Tours

-Bhutan Tours allow you to visit and learn about all popular cultural, historical, natural and religious sites and tradition in Bhutan.
+Bhutan Tours allows you to visit and learn about all popular cultural, historical, natural, and religious sites and traditions in Bhutan.
 You will spend time sightseeing in Thimphu, the capital city of Bhutan, along with other major cities such as Paro, Gangtey, Phutensholing, Punakha, Trongsa, Bumthang and Jakar.

-Our tours come into two forms: pre-designed and tailor-made.
-The programs vary from a few days short trips to month long, as per the interests and timing of clients.
+Our tours come in two forms: pre-designed and tailor-made.
+The programs vary from a few days short trips to months long, as per the interests and timing of clients.
 We have a great network with tour agents in Bhutan and work in close cooperation.
-Most of our programs start from Nepal or India.
+Most of our programs start in Nepal or India.